The list of schools expecting SIAMS inspections in the academic year 2023-24 is now live on the Church of England SIAMS pages.

 - SIAMS Framework.
 This will be implemented from September 2023

 - Transitional Guidance for Schools.
 This is an advisory document that offers additional help for schools.
-It briefly explains some of the rationale that underpins the new Framework and is designed to help schools and trusts over the coming year.
+It briefly explains some of the rationales that underpin the new Framework and is designed to help schools and trusts over the coming year.

 - Ongoing self-evaluation template (from Sept 2023) This is referred to in the Transitional Guidance.
 Its use is not mandatory